The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A Reinforcement Learning approach

 Table~\ref{tab:result_RL} shows the results obtained by running the RL Advocate for 3000 episodes.
 We note that, in this simplified example, finding the best solution for $\{ k_+, \, k_-\}$ is equivalent to find the minimum of the $\chi^2$.
 Therefore, we can validate the result obtained by the trained RL agent with the one derived by a simple $\chi^2$ minimisation, also shown in Tab.~\ref{tab:result_RL} for completeness.
-We can draw the following conclusions: \begin{itemize} \item in case-I, the solution $\{ k^+=0.04, k^-=-1.09\}$ found by the RL Advocate can result in a positive shift in the value of $P_{5}^{'}$ of about $0.24$, which corresponds to approximately 34~\% of its Standard Model prediction.
+We can draw the following conclusions \begin{itemize} \item in case-I, the solution $\{ k^+=0.04, k^-=-1.09\}$ found by the RL Advocate can result in a positive shift in the value of $P_{5}^{'}$ of about $0.24$, which corresponds to approximately 34~\% of its Standard Model prediction.
 This shift is of the order of the deviation observed by the LHCb experiment. \item the solutions found by the RL Advocate and the $\chi^2$ minimisation provide very similar results.
 By definition, the RL solution cannot achieve values of $\chi^2$ lower than 0.1, since episodes are considered to be successfully terminated when the $\chi^2$ reaches the 0.1 threshold.
-In general, it is sufficient a $\chi^2/d.o.f.$ of the order of 1 to claim a good statistical description of a given series of measurements, however, due to the extremely simple example considered here, with only one input measurement, a threshold of 0.1 is chosen in order to get a solution that is as close as possible to the true minimum. \item the solutions obtained for case-I (trained only with the signal) would result in a shift on the $P_{5}^{'}$ measurement for the control mode that is almost as large as the one on the signal, up to $\Delta {P_{5}^{'}}^{\jpsi} \simeq 0.15$, which is more than one order of magnitude larger than the uncertainty on the control channel measurement. \item when explicitly including the constraints from the control channel (case-II) we find that it is impossible for a mismodelling of the efficiency to cause a shift in the value of $P_{5}^{'}$ for $B^0 \to K^{*0} \mup \mun$ decays while keeping unchanged the measurement in the control channel, with the largest allowed variation of the order of 0.01. \end{itemize}
+The threshold of 0.1 is chosen as it is significantly smaller than one standard deviation and indeed decreasing this threshold to smaller values has a neglgible effect on the results.
+In general, it is sufficient to have a $\chi^2/\mathrm{d.o.f.}$ of the order of 1 to claim a good statistical description of a given series of measurements, however, due to the extremely simple example considered here, with only one input measurement, a threshold of 0.1 is chosen in order to get a solution that is as close as possible to the true minimum. \item the solutions obtained for case-I (trained only with the signal) would result in a shift on the $P_{5}^{'}$ measurement for the control mode that is almost as large as the one on the signal, up to $\Delta {P_{5}^{'}}^{\jpsi} \simeq 0.15$, which is more than one order of magnitude larger than the uncertainty on the control channel measurement. \item when explicitly including the constraints from the control channel (case-II) we find that it is impossible for a mismodelling of the efficiency to cause a shift in the value of $P_{5}^{'}$ for $B^0 \to K^{*0} \mumu$ decays while keeping unchanged the measurement in the control channel, with the largest allowed variation of the order of 0.01. \end{itemize}